>

 U. S. Senate:

-Committee on Appropriations; Committee on the Budget; Committee on Commerce, Science, and Transportation; Subcommittee on the Constitution, Committee on the Judiciary; Committee on Governmental Affairs; Committee on the Judiciary; Committee on Small Business; Subcommittee on Administrative Practice and Procedure, Committee on the Judiciary; Subcommittee on Antitrust and Monopoly, Committee on the Judiciary; Subcommittee on Alcoholism and Drug Abuse, Committee on Labor and Human Resources; Subcommittee on Aviation, Committee on Commerce, Science and Transportation; Subcommittee on Commerce, Justice, State and Judiciary, Committee on Appropriations; Subcommittee on Consumer, Committee on Commerce, Science and Transportation; Subcommittee on Federal Expenditures, Research and Rules, Committee on Government Affairs; Subcommittee on Intergovernmental Relations, Committee on Governmental Affairs; Subcommittee on Productivity and Competition, Committee on Small Business; Subcommittee on Regulatory Reform, Committee on the Judiciary; Subcommittee on Treasury, Postal Service, and General Government Committee on Appropriations; and Special Committee on Aging
+U.S. Senate Committee on Appropriations; U.S. Senate Committee on the Budget; U.S. Senate Committee on Commerce, Science, and Transportation; U.S. Senate Subcommittee on the Constitution, Committee on the Judiciary; U.S. Senate Committee on Governmental Affairs; U.S. Senate Committee on the Judiciary; U.S. Senate Committee on Small Business; U.S. Senate Subcommittee on Administrative Practice and Procedure, Committee on the Judiciary; U.S. Senate Subcommittee on Antitrust and Monopoly, Committee on the Judiciary; U.S. Senate Subcommittee on Alcoholism and Drug Abuse, Committee on Labor and Human Resources; U.S. Senate Subcommittee on Aviation, Committee on Commerce, Science and Transportation; U.S. Senate Subcommittee on Commerce, Justice, State and Judiciary, Committee on Appropriations; U.S. Senate Subcommittee on Consumer, Committee on Commerce, Science and Transportation; U.S. Senate Subcommittee on Federal Expenditures, Research and Rules, Committee on Government Affairs; U.S. Senate Subcommittee on Intergovernmental Relations, Committee on Governmental Affairs; U.S. Senate Subcommittee on Productivity and Competition, Committee on Small Business; U.S. Senate Subcommittee on Regulatory Reform, Committee on the Judiciary; U.S. Senate Subcommittee on Treasury, Postal Service, and General Government Appropriations; and U.S. Senate Special Committee on Aging

 Presentations